Raghava44u/Harry-Potter-Magic-Cloak/README.md

 pip install -r requirements.txt

 **1: Webcam Setup**
+Take a current background pic and name it as image.jpg

 First, you turn on your webcam.
 It's like opening the door to a magical world, where your computer starts seeing what’s around you.
 We’re about to get a sneak peek at some wizard-level trickery.

 **2: The Cloak Appears**
-Now, you load up your background image (think your favorite place — maybe you’re chilling in Hogwarts?).
+Now, you load up your background image (think your favorite place — maybe you’re chilling in Home/Collage Hostals right?).
 The background resizes to match your webcam view.
 It’s like setting up your magic scene.
 A perfect stage for your invisible cloak to shine.

 **3: The Red Cloak Spell**
 You put on a red cloak (or any red cloth).
 The computer detects the color red.
 It's like the computer has a magical eye that can spot that exact red shade.
 The program is on the lookout for that color so it can make you disappear.